Cadasta/cadasta-docs/en/08-XLSForms.md

 The Cadasta platform allows you to define your own data collection schema, so you can tailor your data collection around the specific questions your asking.
 These questions could include contact details, geographic place names or how the land was acquired.

-The underlying technology that enables this comes from [XLSForm](http://xlsform.com).
-XLSForm is a form standard based on authoring forms using a spreadsheet.
-The forms \(or questionnaires\) are easy to use, while also allowing for more complexity as needed.
+The underlying technology that enables this comes from [XLSForm](http://xlsform.org/).
+XLSForm is a form standard that allow you to create forms using a spreadsheet.
+The forms \(which we call questionnaires\) are easy to use, while also allowing for more complexity as needed.

-The two ready-to-go questionnaires you can start with are:
+You can start your project with one of these two ready-to-go questionnaires:

 * [The minimal questionnaire](https://docs.google.com/spreadsheets/d/1gB7lcz4Dr6aqdW_Oesuum2pbI8lzs6EYTLpVZGQMhcQ/edit#gid=2006567796) for the bare minimum of data needed by the platform; and